f-corvaro/42.common_core/ft_printf/README.md

 Good luck!
 ```
-To dnecipher the code, you need to use a Python interpreter
+To decipher the code, you need to use a Python interpreter

 <br>